Parliament in Chișinău, Moldova

 Map of Moldova (red) with neighbouring states | increase map size

-This country in South-Eastern Europe emerged when the Moldavian Socialist Soviet Republic declared its independence when the Soviet Union dissolved in 1991.
-Nearly at the same time, a conflict broke out over Transnistria, a stretch of land between the Dniester River and the Ukrainian border, which has since been a breakaway territory in Moldova.
+This country in South-Eastern Europe emerged when the Moldavian Socialist Soviet Republic declared its independence in 1991 after the dissolution of the Soviet Union.
+Nearly at the same time, a conflict broke out over Transnistria, a stretch of land east of the Dniester River along the Ukrainian border, which has since been a breakaway territory in Moldova.

 Since 2014, an Association Agreement has been in force between Moldova and the EU, with the aim of bringing the country closer to the EU in political and economic terms.
 After Ukraine applied for EU membership, Moldova followed suit in March 2022.
-As of 23 June 2022, Moldova is a candidate for EU membership.
+In June 2022, Moldova was granted EU candidate status.
+Negotiations on Moldova’s accession to the EU began in June 2024.

 German development cooperation with Moldova

-The Federal Ministry for Economic Cooperation and Development (BMZ) has assisted the Republic of Moldova since 1993 in its transition to democracy, the rule of law and a social market system as well as in its efforts to move closer to the EU.
+The Federal Ministry for Economic Cooperation and Development (BMZ) has assisted the Republic of Moldova since 1993 in its transition to democracy, the rule of law and a social market system, and in its EU pre-accession efforts.
 Moldova is one of the so-called transformation partners for German development cooperation in the EU neighbourhood region.

 Development cooperation focuses on the following core areas:

-In order to lend support to reform processes, all projects under Moldovan-German development cooperation give attention to, and promote, good governance as a cross-cutting issue.
-The focus is on anti-corruption and on human resource cooperation aimed at building the capacity of government institutions.
+An overarching objective of cooperation is to support the country’s reform efforts and increasing alignment with the European Union.
+All projects under Moldovan-German development cooperation give attention to, and promote, good governance as a cross-cutting issue.
+The focus is on anti-corruption and on building the capacity of government institutions.
+Targeted support is provided to women and national minorities (for instance Roma communities).

-Moldova is also benefitting from numerous German and European regional programmes under the EU's Eastern Partnership.
+Moldova is also benefitting from numerous regional programmes under the EU's Eastern Partnership.
+Issues being addressed include the digital transformation of companies, trade and logistics, public administration reforms and strengthening civil society.

 Winery in Moldova